prashantbaher/tcc-blog/_posts/solidworks-macros/2019-03-28-sketch-create-centerline.md

 We get this value from `CreateLine` method which is inside the `swSketchManager` variable.

-`swSketchManager` variable is a type of SketchManager, hence we used `CreateLine` method from SketchManager.
+`swSketchManager` variable is a type of SketchManager, hence we used `CreateCenterLine` method from SketchManager.

-This `CreateLine` method takes following parameters as explained:
+This `CreateCenterLine` method takes following parameters as explained:

 *X1* : X coordinate of the line start point